-tions using theory, simulation and experiments.
-It is organized as follows: In Sec.
-II, a simple model is proposed to estimate the temporal decay of ZGV and thicknessshear resonances.
+The objective of this paper is to explain these observations using theory, simulation and experiments.
+It is organized as follows: in Section 2, a simple model is proposed to estimate the temporal decay of ZGV and thickness-shear resonances.
 The relative amplitudes of thickness resonances, excited and detected by laser techniques, are predicted through simple approximations.
-Then, Sec.
-III presents experimental results obtained on Duralumin and fused silica plates.
+Then, Section 3 presents experimental results obtained on Duralumin and fused silica plates.
 The temporal decay of the different resonances are observed and compared to those obtained with a finite difference code.